gisaia/arlas_playground/docs/docs/tutorials/sunny_osm/sunny_osm_tutorial.md

 To transform the data and cross the data sources, a notebook (`tutorials/sunny_osm/tutorial.ipynb`) is available.

-You can open a notebook with different tools.
+You can open a notebook using various tools, such as Jupyter, VSCode, or any compatible code editor.

 !!! tip
     For example, you can use Jupyter Notebook locally.